emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 FileUsage   = 1
 ```

-### Create Microsoft SQL Server Data Bridge
+## Create Microsoft SQL Server Data Bridge

 This section introduces how to create Microsoft SQL Server data bridge for message storage and events recording.
+It assumes that you run both EMQX and Microsoft SQL Server on the local machine.
+If you have Microsoft SQL Server and EMQX running remotely, adjust the settings accordingly.

 1. Go to EMQX Dashboard, and click **Integration** -> **Data Bridge**.